-For most people, the idea of jumping off a burning building or climbing up a sheer precipice holds about as much appeal as Bloemfontein during a lightning storm, but for Lee-Anne Liebenberg, taking risks has been a part of her life for 15 years.
-The most experienced stunt woman in South Africa, and the first female stunt co-ordinator in the country, Lee-Anne thrives on the energy and excitement of the industry.
+For most people, the idea of jumping off a burning building or climbing up a sheer precipice holds about as much appeal as Bloemfontein during a lightning storm, but for Lee-Anne Liebenberg, taking risks has been a part of her life for more than 30 years.
+The most experienced stunt woman in South Africa, and the first female stunt coordinator in the country, Lee-Anne thrives on the energy and excitement of the industry.

 “I believe I was born for it,” she says.
 “I used to do karate and later took up kickboxing as a sport.
 As a child, my three brothers taught me everything from boxing, biking, karate, wrestling, rugby, headbutting, foofy sliding, jumping from the roof and all sorts of things only boys like to do.
 I was always hanging with them.
 So I suppose that it was already in my blood to do the rough stuff.”

 “I never decided to get into the stunt industry, it all happened by chance.
 I was discovered by stunt co-ordinator Roly Jansen.
 I was asked to kick down doors and when they found out I was a Springbok kickboxer – they were interested to see what I could do.
 They then put me through a crash course and off I went.”